Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Edge Matching with Inequalities

 \begin{definition} \defn{$m \times n$ $<$-compatible edge matching} is the following problem:

 \textbf{Instance:} $m n$ unit-square tiles, where each tile is defined by four numbers, one for each side.
 We use \TILE{a}{b}{c}{d} to represent a unit-square tile with numbers $a,b,c,d$.

-\textbf{Question:} Can the $m n$ tiles cover an $m \times n$ rectangle such that \begin{itemize} \item for every two horizontally adjacent tiles, the left tile's right number is strictly smaller than the right tile's left number; and \item for every two vertically adjacent tiles, the bottom tile's top number is strictly smaller than the top tile's left number? \end{itemize}
+\textbf{Question:} Can the $m n$ tiles cover an $m \times n$ rectangle such that \begin{itemize} \item for every two horizontally adjacent tiles, the left tile's right number is strictly smaller than the right tile's left number; and \item for every two vertically adjacent tiles, the top tile's bottom number is strictly smaller than the bottom tile's top number? \end{itemize}

 The related problem \defn{$\leq$-compatible edge matching} is defined similarly, except that we do not require strict inequalities among the numbers. \end{definition}